anmolmoses/Canaxia/README.md

 # Canaxia

-this is a novell which i am writing so created a webiste to include the characters which i have drawn for the story as well the links to the chapter do check it out
+this is a novel which i am writing so created a webiste to include the characters which i have drawn for the story as well the links to the chapter do check it out

 checkout the website at
 https://canaxia.vercel.app/